MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

 4. Select **Install**.

-5. Repeat the steps above to install `sentence-transformers==3.0.1` as well.
+5. Repeat the steps above to install `databricks-vectorsearch==0.40`as well.

 ## Create a notebook and ingest data